datacluster-labs/Custome-Datasets/Window Image Dataset/README.md

-# Stairs Image Dataset
+# Window Image Dataset

-This dataset consists of images of wide variety of stairs.
+This dataset consists of images of wide variety of windows captured from inside or outside house or office.

 **Introduction**
-The dataset consists of images of a wide variety of stairs.
-This dataset covers fine-grained classes of stairs.
-The images were captured under a variety of illumination, distances, viewpoints, etc. This dataset represents a very challenging set for stairs detection and classification.
+The dataset consists of images of a wide variety of windows photos.
+The images are mostly captured from inside the house and offices.
+The dataset consists of a wide variety of window types.
+The images were captured under a variety of illumination, distances, viewpoints, etc. This dataset represents a very challenging set of windows classification and detection.
 This dataset can be used for AR gaming, AR assistance and architecture planning.

 **Dataset Features**
 * Approx. 8000+ unique images
 * Captured by 5000+ unique users
 * Captured using mobile phones
-* Variety of stairs like straight, U-shaped, L-shaped, cureved stairs etc.
+* Variety of window types
-* Various lighting conditions like daylight, night
+* Various lighting conditions like daylight, night, indoor, outdoor
-* Outdoor scene with a variety of lillumination and viewpoints

 **Dataset Format**
 * Classification and detection annotations available